ghc/ghc/docs/users_guide/exts/representation_polymorphism.rst

 ``bad``.
 How wide (that is, how many bits) is ``x``?
 Is it a pointer?
 What kind of register (floating-point or integral) should ``x`` go in?
-It's all impossible to say, because ``x``'s type, ``a :: TYPE r1`` is levity polymorphic.
+It's all impossible to say, because ``x``'s type, ``a :: TYPE r1`` is representation-polymorphic.
 We thus forbid such constructions, via the following straightforward rule:

-    No variable may have a levity-polymorphic type.
+    No variable may have a representation-polymorphic type.

 This eliminates ``bad`` because the variable ``x`` would have a representation-polymorphic type.